-Table 3 presents the total and within sex percentages for identity status in the three identity domains, as measured by the Dellas Identity Status Inventory-Occupation,
+Table 3 presents the total and within sex percentages for identity status in the

 Religion, Politics (DISI-ORP).
 Therefore, it presents the totals of males and females who were categorized as diffusion, moratorium, foreclosure, or achievement and what percentage of males and females this represented for the occupational, religious, and political domains.